Siirt Province

-Siirt Province, (Parêzgeha Sêrtê; Սղերդ զավառ) is a province of Turkey, located in the southeast.
+Siirt Province, (Parêzgeha Sêrtê; is a province of Turkey, located in the southeast.
 The province borders Bitlis to the north, Batman to the west, Mardin to the southwest, Şırnak to the south, and Van to the east.
 Its area is 5,717 km^{2}, and its population is 331,311 (2022).
 Its capital is Siirt.
 It encompasses 12 municipalities, 280 villages and 214 hamlets.

 The province is considered part of Turkish Kurdistan and has a Kurdish majority.
 The current Governor of the Siirt province is Kemal Kızılkaya.

 History

 In order to Turkify the Kurds of Siirt, Law 1164 was passed in June 1927, which allowed the creation of Inspectorates-General (Umumi Müffetişlik, UM) that governed with martial law under a state of emergency.
 The Siirt province was included in the so called First Inspectorate General (Umumi Müfettişlik, UM) in which an Inspector General governed with wide-ranging authority of civilian, juridical and military matters.
 The UM covered the provinces of Hakkâri, Siirt, Van, Mardin, Bitlis, Sanlıurfa, Elaziğ and Diyarbakır.
 The Inspectorate Generals were dissolved in 1952 during the government of the Democrat Party.
 Entrance to Siirt province was forbidden to foreigners until 1965.